demisto/content/Packs/Cognni/Integrations/Cognni/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cognni-get-event
 ***
-Fetch a single event by ID
+Fetches a single event by ID.

 #### Base Command